 Florida Politics invited each contender in the race to take part in a seven-question interview — giving them an opportunity to talk about qualifications, platforms and priorities.

-Brian Martin is running for Pinellas County School Board District 6.
+Keesha Benson is running for Pinellas County School Board District 3 At-large.

-Florida Politics: What are three important qualities or qualifications you have that would make you an effective asset on the Pinellas County School Board?
+Florida Politics: What are the three most important qualities or qualifications you have that will make you an effective asset on the Pinellas County School Board?

-FP: Why do you want to serve on the Pinellas County School Board?
+FP: Why is it that you want to serve on the Pinellas County School Board?

 FP: What are the top three priority issues you feel the Pinellas County School Board needs to address, and how do you believe they should be addressed?